flexera-public/rightscale_cookbooks/README.md

   * `foodcritic` Runs Foodcritic with the standard suite of rules
   * `foodcritic_correctness` Runs Foodcritic with just the correctness rules
   * `foodcritic_syntax` Runs Foodcritic with just the syntax rules
+* To generate HTML documentation for the cookbooks run `rake yard`.

 ## CONTRIBUTING: